 By Dave Sloan – A&T Ultra Running Captain.

 2020 was a tough year for all of us, and because of this we had to think about how we could go about making our running competitive, but in a safe way.
-There was a lot of success in the ‘Stay Safe’ series through the spring and early Summer and because of this we are going to try and do some similar types of events again this year, with a hope that by this Summer we will all be able to have our beloved long days out, whether it is in the fells, on the trails or just running round a field or 12 hrs.
+There was a lot of success in the ‘Stay Safe’ series through the spring and early Summer and because of this we started off the year with four Club-only challenges to keep the club spirit high and keep us all ready for the season when it officially kicked off..

-The 2021 Ultra Championships will start off with FOUR club challenges, one per months between February and May.
-After this, the club will evaluate the state of the running calendar before making any further decisions on events for the rest of the year.
+The 2021 Ultra Championships started off with FOUR club challenges, one per months between February and May.

 The Championships will begin on 13th February 2021 and finish on Sunday 31st October 2021.